nikkijuk/pigeongram/README.md

 Send draft process could contain steps like

-- Validate draft (error if draft is not complete)
+- Validate draft (sync, error if draft is not complete)
-- Move draft to outbox
+- Move draft to outbox (sync)
-- Send (3 retries, regular interval, after that error)
+- Send (async, 3 retries, regular interval, after that error)
-- Move draft to sent
+- Move draft to sent (async)
-- Archive  (4 retries, increasing delay, after that error)
+- Archive  (async, 4 retries, increasing delay, after that error)

 in case of Error: notify user

-Orchestrating backend logic using adapters which implement process steps supports loose coupling of components and makes each step of process easily testable.
+Orchestrating backend logic using adapters, which implement process steps, supports loose coupling of components and makes each step of process easily testable.

 Workflow engine can be used in different roles.

 ![workflow engine roles](../../blob/main/diagrams/workflow_engine_roles.jpg)

-Even if it's in this PoC used to help "Point-to-point communication by request/response" there is features for other usecases also if needed and sync and async communication can be combined flexibly.
+Even if workflow engine is in this PoC used to help "Point-to-point communication by request/response" there is features for other usecases also if needed, and sync and async communication can be combined flexibly, even so that async call can be fallback if sync call fails.

 https://camunda.com/blog/2020/02/the-microservices-workflow-automation-cheat-sheet-the-role-of-the-workflow-engine/